nimdanor/gl2020/tp2/groupe5/sujet-7.1/UC/ConsultationFileDAttente.md

 FIXME_[tout ce passe bien c'est le scénario parfait .]_

 1. L'utilisateur lance l'application
 2. L'utilisateur choisit quel restaurant vérifier
+3. Le temps d'attente estimé est affiché

 ###	Extensions
 FIXME Moins bien _[Document alternate flows and exceptions to the main success scenario.
 Extensions are branches from the main scenario, and numbering should align with the step of the success scenario where the branch occurs.]_